-Definition: Also known as bacterial blossom, this is a condition in which a sudden increase in the number of bacterial colonies occurs, specifically bacteria that are suspended in the water column.
+Also known as bacterial blossom, bacterial bloom is a condition in which a sudden increase in the number of bacterial colonies occurs, specifically bacteria that are suspended in the water column.
 The bacteria grows so rapidly that collectively they become visible to the naked eye, causing the water to become cloudy or milky in appearance.
 Sometimes the blossom is so severe it is difficult to see the fish.

 This condition most often is seen in a newly started aquarium, but can also occur in a tank in which there is has been an increase in the nutrients in the water, particularly nitrates and phosphates.
-This can happen if several fish die and are not promptly removed, or if plants die off and are not removed.
-Excessive feeding of fish, without cleaning the debris can also cause a sharp increase in nutrients that result in bacterial bloom.
+This can happen if fish die and are not promptly removed, or if plants die off and are not removed.
+Excessive feeding of fish without cleaning the debris can also cause a sharp increase in nutrients that result in bacterial bloom.

 A Bacterial Bloom is Part of the Nitrogen Cycle

 Heterotrophic Bacteria - Bacteria that cannot synthesize its own food and is dependent on complex organic substances for nutrition.
-The heterotrophs in the aquariums mineralise the organic waste (break down the uneaten food, fish waste, dead plant matter etc into ammonia).
+The heterotrophs in the aquariums mineralize the organic waste (break down the uneaten food, fish waste, dead plant matter etc into ammonia).

 Contrary to popular belief, it is commonly the heterotrophs which are seen in our bacterial blooms, not our trusted autotroph nitrifiers.

 It is the heterotrophs which are primarily responsible for creating the "bio-film" (slimy residue found on the tank walls and ornaments) which builds up in the "new water" aquarium.